Professor Thea Pitman

 Student education

-To date, I have supervised to successful completion five PhDs and six MAs by Research, both as lead supervisor, and as co-supervisor with colleagues across the School of Languages, Cultures and Societies and the wider University.
-I am currently supervisor for eight PhD candidates, including two through the Leverhulme-funded Doctoral Training Programme in Extinction Studies, and one MA by Research.
+To date, I have supervised to successful completion seven PhDs and seven MAs by Research, both as lead supervisor, and as co-supervisor with colleagues across the School of Languages, Cultures and Societies and the wider University.
+I am currently supervisor for five PhD candidates, including two through the Leverhulme Doctoral Training Programme in Extinction Studiess, and one MA by Research.
 With my guidance and support, many of my postgraduate researchers have gone on to follow careers in academia.

 Research groups and institutes